MaximeKjaer/kjaer.io/_posts/posts/2015-04-24-digital-fortress.md

 >
 > [Jeh Johnson, Secretary of Homeland Security, RSA Conference, 2015](https://www.dhs.gov/news/2015/04/21/remarks-secretary-homeland-security-jeh-johnson-rsa-conference-2015)

 **Note:** Please read the full source; in all fairness, the above quote is taken out of context.
-I don't necessarily believe in any conspiracy theories about secret NSA supercomputers, or about Dan Brown having predicted things 15 years in advance; I just found it quite amusing to read these two quotes within the same day!
+I don't necessarily believe in any conspiracy theories about secret NSA supercomputers ([although...](https://freedom-to-tinker.com/blog/haldermanheninger/how-is-nsa-breaking-so-much-crypto/)), or about Dan Brown having predicted things 15 years in advance; I just found it quite amusing to read these two quotes within the same day!